-Proximal subungual onychomycosis, superficial white onychomycosis, or dystrophic nail, as judged clinically by the blinded assessor or by the Investigator that may interfere with clinical evaluation of onychomycosis
+Proximal subungual onychomycosis, superficial white onychomycosis, or significant dystrophy judged clinically by the blinded assessor or by the Investigator that may interfere with clinical evaluation of onychomycosis

 Distal subungual onychomycosis where disease involvement has extended into the proximal portion of the target toenail and the unaffected proximal nail is less than 3 mm measured from proximal nail fold

 Target toenail thickness more than 3 mm measured at the distal end